Collin County Elections Department

 - Copy of or original government document with your name and an address (original required if it contains a photograph)

 After presenting a supporting form of ID, the voter must execute a Reasonable Impediment Declaration.
-Additional information can be found at
+Additional information can be found at this link.

 Links & Resources